Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Naturally you would split the data into: people who like rap music and people who don’t like rap music.
+Naturally, you would split the data into: people who like rap music and people who don’t like rap music.
 Your responses look something like this:

 Now to crosstab the data you would add another variable.
 In this case you want to find out how feelings about rap music change based on age.
 So you ask add the survey question:

-Once you have these results you can chuck them into an Excel spreadsheet (or taken advantage of Paperform's Google Sheets integration workflows).
+Once you have these results you can chuck them into an Excel spreadsheet (or take advantage of Paperform's Google Sheets integration workflows).
 When this is done you’ll be able to study the data and see if you can identify any correlations.
 It’ll look like this:

-You can now see 87% of people under 18 like rap music, while more than a third of people over 35 don't like it.
+You can now see that 87% of people under 18 like rap music, while more than a third of people over 35 don't like it.
 It’s not hard to imagine the implications this would have if you were doing market research for a rap album.

 It’s even simpler to imagine how this kind of information could help your business.
 Maybe you want to see the age of users who visit your website?
 Or the gender of customers who tend to buy your products?

 By using cross-tabulation to split your data into subgroups, you can get meaningful insights without being a maths wiz.
 A similar way you can break down your data is by filtering.

 Where crosstab allows you to split and compare different subgroups, filtering is for when you want to narrow your focus onto one specific subgroup and forget about the rest.